Trello Operations and Security*

 Access Control

 All user data stored in Trello is protected in accordance with our obligations in the Atlassian Cloud Terms of Service, and access to such data by Authorized Personnel is based on the principle of least privilege.
-Only Authorized Personnel have direct access to Trello’s prxoduction systems.
+Only Authorized Personnel have direct access to Trello’s production systems.
 Those who do have direct access to production systems are only permitted to view user data stored in Trello in the aggregate, for troubleshooting purposes or as otherwise permitted in Trello’s Privacy Policy.

 Trello maintains a list of Authorized Personnel with access to the production environment.
 These members undergo criminal background checks and are approved by Trello’s Engineering management.
 Trello also maintains a list of personnel who are permitted to access Trello code, as well as the development and staging environments.
 These lists are reviewed quarterly and upon role change.